 Essentially, because HTTPS websites are not any less vulnerable than non-HTTPS sites, when attackers scan for potential domains to compromise and host malicious content, they will simply be more likely to randomly identify an HTTPS to pwn as HTTPS adoption increases.

 2) Phishers are taking advantage of unclear security messaging

 While the presence of phishing content on insecure HTTPS websites is based on a natural shift in the adoption of security measures, a significant number of HTTPS phish are hosted on domains that are registered by the phishers themselves.

-An analysis of Q3 HTTPS phishing attacks against PayPal and Apple, the two primary targets of these attacks, indicates that nearly three-quarters of HTTPS phishing sites targeting them were hosted on maliciously-registered domains rather than compromised websites, which is substantially higher than the overall global rate.
+An analysis of Q3 HTTPS phishing attacks against two of the most phished brands indicates that nearly three-quarters of HTTPS phishing sites targeting them were hosted on maliciously-registered domains rather than compromised websites, which is substantially higher than the overall global rate.
 Based on data from 2016, slightly less than half of all phishing sites were hosted on domains registered by a threat actor.

 In the context of this discussion, the use of infrastructure that is obtained by a threat actor for the explicit purpose of hosting phishing content is particularly important because it is a conscious choice made by an attacker.
 As we mentioned earlier, the use of maliciously-registered domains to host phishing content isn’t a rare occurrence, but because we’re talking about HTTPS phishing sites, this also means that a phisher has taken the additional step of obtaining a valid SSL certificate.